Part 1 of 4

 Indeed, the time of our visitation has come.

-Learn more about challenges facing the church and the culture with The Progressive Threat to the American Republic by Ed Vitagliano, available at afastore.net or 877.927.4917.
+Learn more about challenges facing the church and the culture with The Progressive Threat to the American Republic by Ed Vitagliano, available for a suggested donation at afastore.net or 877.927.4917.

 ▶ This one-hour DVD pinpoints the core principles of secular humanism and traces how progressivism has reshaped the U.S.